 - a.
-To the prospective student who does not comply with the admission requirements for the master's programme but, according to the Admission Board MMD, whose deficiencies can be remedied by following a pre-master programme, the Admission Board MMD will offer the opportunity to enrol in a pre-master programme.
-The pre-master programme will be determined by the programme director and is tailored to the MMD programme and the deficiencies of the prospective student. - b.
-The pre-master programme consists of a maximum of 30 credits and must be completed within one academic year. - c.
-After completing the pre-master programme, the student is admissible to the programme.
+Prospective students who do not comply with the admission requirements for the master's programme but, according to the Admission Board MMD, whose deficiencies in prior knowledge can be remedied by following a pre-master programme, are eligible for admission after completion of this pre-master programme within one study year. - b.
+The pre-master programme will be determined by the programme director and is tailored to the MMD programme and the deficiencies of the prospective student. - c.
+The pre-master programme consists of at least 6 and a maximum of 30 credits and must be completed within one academic year.